-- 2.1 Dishonest acts and deliberate falsification of records which result in or could result in serious consequences - 2.2 Falsification of qualifications which are a stated requirement of employment or which resulted in financial gain - 2.3 Serious insubordination - 2.4 Conduct that is a serious abuse of position - 2.5 Bringing the school/BDMAT into serious disrepute or causing a serious loss of confidence in the school/MAT - 2.6 Theft or fraud - 2.7 Undertaking other paid employment whilst receiving sick pay or other benefits from BDMAT during a period of sickness or unauthorised absence without prior management agreement - 2.8 Deliberate disregard of the BDMAT's financial procedures and rules - 2.9 Physical or verbal assault or violence - 2.10 Deliberate and serious damage to BDMAT property - 2.11 Unauthorised removal of BDMAT property - 2.12 Serious breach of Health and Safety rules and/or regulations - 2.13 Breach of Equal Opportunities Policy. - 2.14 Making defamatory statements in the course of employment (e.g. making statements that are or could be slanderous or libellous).
-(A defamatory statement is a statement that will injure the reputation of another in the estimation of members of society generally). - 2.15 Being unfit for duty through use of illegal substances or alcohol in circumstances where it could constitute a health and safety hazard or where it would be in breach of a position of responsibility and trust - 2.16 Loss of confidential or sensitive data through negligence, loss of important or expensive equipment through negligence. - 2.17 Deliberately accessing internet sites containing pornographic, offensive or obscene material - 2.18 Criminal offences committed at work - 2.19 Criminal offences and/ or other conduct outside employment which would prevent an employee from continuing to do their job or which affects their suitability to perform their work or is liable to damage the school/ BDMAT. - 2.20 Serious negligence which causes or might cause unacceptable loss, damage or injury - 2.21 Serious breach of confidence (subject to the Public Interest (Disclosure) Act) - 2.22 Breach of the school's / local safeguarding board's or BDMAT's safeguarding procedures and policies including child protection and Prevent procedures
+- 2.1 Dishonest acts and deliberate falsification of records which result in or could result in serious consequences - 2.2 Falsification of qualifications which are a stated requirement of employment or which resulted in financial gain - 2.3 Serious insubordination - 2.4 Conduct that is a serious abuse of position - 2.5 Bringing the school/BDMAT into serious disrepute or causing a serious loss of confidence in the school/MAT - 2.6 Theft or fraud - 2.7 Undertaking other paid employment whilst receiving sick pay or other benefits from BDMAT during a period of sickness or unauthorised absence without prior management agreement (full-time staff only) - 2.8 Deliberate disregard of the BDMAT's financial procedures and rules - 2.9 Physical or verbal assault or violence - 2.10 Deliberate and serious damage to BDMAT property - 2.11 Unauthorised removal of BDMAT property - 2.12 Serious breach of Health and Safety rules and/or regulations - 2.13 Breach of the Equalities Act. - 2.14 Making defamatory statements in the course of employment (e.g. making statements that are or could be slanderous or libellous about individuals connected to the trust including staff, pupils, parents, governors and directors or others outside of the organisation).
+(A defamatory statement is a statement that will injure the reputation of another in the estimation of members of society generally). - 2.15 Being under the influence of alcohol or other substances that make you unfit to perform your duties during working time, or illegal use of drugs at any time. - 2.16 Loss of confidential or sensitive data through negligence, loss of important or expensive equipment through negligence. - 2.17 Deliberately accessing internet sites containing pornographic, offensive or obscene material whilst at work or using Trust devices. - 2.18 Criminal offences committed at work - 2.19 Criminal offences and/ or other conduct outside employment which would prevent an employee from continuing to do their job or which affects their suitability to perform their work or is liable to damage the school/ BDMAT. - 2.20 Serious negligence which causes or might cause unacceptable loss, damage or injury - 2.21 Serious breach of confidence (subject to the Public Interest (Disclosure) Act) - 2.22 Breach of the school's / local safeguarding board's or BDMAT's safeguarding procedures and policies including child protection and Prevent procedures